-Both DraftKings Sportsbook and FanDuel Sportsbook are available on iOS and Android and through web-based interfaces in New Jersey.
+Both DraftKings Sportsbook and FanDuel Sportsbook are available on iOS and Android, and through web-based interfaces.
 So App Store availability isn’t a factor.

 Before we get started, full disclosure: we are an affiliate of both sites, which means we may get a small referral fee if you click our links and eventually sign up for either site.
 So we have no horse in this race.
 Both are great options which we’d recommend, but there are differences.